abc1199281/SW_InterviewPrep/1_DataStructure/ch8_Hash/8_2_Hashtable.md

 ## Hash table (Static Hashing)
 ## 1. Motivation:
+- Problem:
-- Problem: Search
+    - Search
     - Assumption: no need of traversal data in order.
     - Goal: optimize search speed.
 - Idea:
-    - Given currect *index*, access using array is O(1).
+    - Given currect *index*, access for array is O(1).
     - We can remap *key* to *index* with a pre-defined function, *hash function*.
 - Result:
     - With aid of **Hash function** & **Collision Handling**, amortized time for search is constant.